aosabook/500lines/data-store/chapter.md

    full isolation requires that there's a way to run them one at a time and get the same effect as running them concurrently.
    A result of ``{a:2, b:3}`` or ``{a:3, b:2}`` are both possible with isolation.
-   Because DBDB doesn't provide this "serializable" isolation property, you could end up with ``{a:2, b:2}`` instead.
+   Because DBDB doesn't provide this "serialisable" isolation property, you could end up with ``{a:2, b:2}`` instead.

 Stale data is not reclaimed in this implementation,